The Stool Pigeon (newspaper): Description

 The Stool Pigeon was founded in 2005, with £10,000 in start-up funds provided by a Levi's marketing executive and former house music producer who liked the name, because he had once made a successful record sampling Stool Pigeon by Kid Creole and the Coconuts.
 The initial print run of 10,000 had grown to 60,000 copies after five years, with five issues appearing per year, distributed free in 72 towns and cities.
 The paper's articles are written by established music journalists (some contributing pseudonymously), industry figures and musicians.

-Founded by an award-winning magazine designer, Mickey Gibbons, The Stool Pigeon had a strong print identity that was modelled on Victorian tabloids.
+Founded by magazine designer Mickey Gibbons, The Stool Pigeon had a strong print identity that was modelled on Victorian tabloids.
 According to editor Hebblethwaite, "This is a love affair with the printed word.
 We go to libraries to study old newspapers – we will never just be a website, and I've never thought of the internet as a threat.
 In a way, Stool Pigeon is the equivalent of a vinyl record."
 As for its editorial philosophy, Hebblethwaite has said, "It will never follow hype, shake the oily hands of those who wish to influence her, lick the arses of musicians, or print top 10 lists."

 The Stool Pigeon also contained a pull-out comics section, which featured early work by Luke Pearson, Ben Jennings, and Krent Able.

 Stool Pigeon ceased publication with its last issue December/January 2013.